 Based on the technical drawing, Jesh’s team puts together a 3D model of the piece.
 This step allows Jesh and the client to get a better sense of proportions and offer feedback for small design changes.

 Using the CAD Model, Jesh 3D prints a wax model of the ring that will be used in the metal casting process.
 The wax model is put on a wax tree, invested with plaster and then burned out in a kiln overnight.

-Here you can see us pouring molten gold into the wax tree inside the kiln.
+Here you can see us pouring molten gold from the crucible into the hot mold of the rings.

 Step 7) Break the Mold